nadir3470/portfolio/README.md

 This is my  personal portfolio website built with HTML and CSS.
 This project showcases my  skills, certifications and provides a contact form for potential clients or employers.

+The portfolio website can be accessed at www.nadirbaloch.com
 ![alt text](images/image-1.png)

 ## Table of Contents